 Check for health issues

-There are numerous diseases endangering your flock, like Marek's disease, fowl cholera, fowlpox, or coccidiosis.
-One is more common than the other, but all are diseases that can wipe out an entire flock.
+There are numerous diseases endangering your flock, like Marek’s disease, fowl cholera, fowlpox, or coccidiosis.
+One is more common than the other, but all diseases can wipe out an entire flock.
 Infestations like red mites, lice, or flystrike are less dramatic but still severe.